Fuyukai/Tinlok/docs/modules/copperchain/networking/ipaddress.rst

 Networking - IP Addresses
 =========================

+.. versionchanged:: 1.3.0

+    Moved from Tinlok-Core to Copperchain.

-Tinlok provides high-level immutable wrappers for IPv4 and IPv6 addresses, which are used everywhere an IP address is used.
+Copperchain provides high-level immutable wrappers for IPv4 and IPv6 addresses, which can be used everywhere an IP address is used.

-Al IP addresses inherit from the ``IPAddress`` class, which provides a ``version`` and a ``family`` field (see :ref:`network-enums`).
+Al IP addresses inherit from the ``IPAddress`` class, which provides a ``version`` and a ``family`` field (see :ref:`network-enums`), as well as the ``representation`` field which contains the raw ``ByteString`` representation.

 IPv4
 ----